dianagastrin/Computational-Geometry/README.md

 	2. **Convex Hull** *[Page 6::Chapter 1::Section 1.1]*

 ## Contact
-If you have any suggesstions or corrections, please contant me: gastrindiana@gmail.com
+If you have any suggestions or corrections, please contant me: gastrindiana@gmail.com

 Enjoy!